JuliaLogging/LogRoller.jl/README.md

 - `<filename>_3.gz` : previous <filename>_2.gz rotated to <filename>_3.gz
 - ...
 - `<filename>_n.gz` : last rotated file is discarded when rotated

-## `RollingFileWriterTee`

-Tees raw log entries made a RollingFileWriter on to a Julia `AbstractLogger`.

-Each line of text is taken as a single log message.

-All log entries are made with the same log level, which can be provided during construction.
-It leaves further examination/parsing of log messages (to extract parameters, or detect exact log levels) to the downstream logger.

-Constructor parameters in addition to those for `RollingFileWriter`:
-- `logger`: instance of AbstractLogger to tee log entries to
-- `assumed_level`: level of the log messages to assume (default Info)

-Note: `RollingFileWriterTee` is supported only until Julia 1.7.

 ## `RollingLogger`